 Treat every shelter dog as an individual

 The “pit bulls” in shelters are dogs.
 Just dogs.
 They show all the range of things that a dog can be.
 If you love a dog, you have an idea of how much there is to them.
-Every shelter dog must be assessed as an individual, especially in the absense of genetic testing.
+Every shelter dog must be assessed as an individual.

 If a pit bull is mixed with another breed, the resulting puppies may have pit bull personality traits but a non-pit bull appearance, or a pit bull appearance with non-pit bull traits.
 This is why it is so essential that EVERY dog in the shelter is assessed as an individual.